newville/wxmplot/doc/installation.rst

 ~~~~~~~~~~~~~~~

 The wxmplot package requires wxpython, matplotlib, numpy, and six.
+Matplotlib version 1.5 or higher is required, with version 2.0 strongly
+recommended.

-For wxPython Classic, wxmplot works well with Python 2.7, but not Python 3.
+For wxPython Classic, wxmplot works with Python 2.7, but not Python 3.
-Since matplotlib 1.5 introduced support for wxPython Phoenix, wxmplot also
-works with matplotlib 1.5, wxPython Phoenix 3.0.3, and with both Python 2.7
+For wxPython Phoenix 3.0.2 or later, wxmplot works with Python 2.7, 3.5,
-and Python 3.5.
-As wxPython Phoenix is still in development (available at
+and 3.6.
+Since wxPython Phoenix is still in development (available at
 http://wxpython.org/Phoenix/snapshot-builds/), support for it should be
 viewed as provisional.
-Testing with Phoenix and with Python 3.5 has been
+Testing with Phoenix and Python 3.5 and 3.6
-modest, but all wxmplot functionality appears to work.
+has been modest, but all wxmplot functionality appears to work.

 Downloads
 ~~~~~~~~~~~~~